Dublin is the capital of the Republic of Ireland, situated on Ireland’s east coast at the mouth of the River Liffey.

 GUINNESS Stout today is sold in over 150 countries around the world and 10 million glasses are enjoyed daily around the world.

-Jameson Distillery Bow St – I joined the Bow St tour, which was interesting, engaging and the tour guide had the Irish sense of humour, which made the experience a lot of fun.
+Jameson Distillery Bow St – I joined the Bow St tour, which was interesting, engaging and the tour guide had an Irish sense of humour, which made the experience a lot of fun.

 All in all, highly recommended experience with heritage, history and tastings all thrown in.
-The finish my experience a super Jameson cocktail drink, the recipe of which I have preserved and have replicated on many occasions since my trip to Ireland.
+I finish my experience with a super Jameson cocktail drink, the recipe of which I have preserved and have replicated on many occasions since my trip to Ireland.